Macedonia lawmakers to vote on name change deal with Greece | AFP - This kiji is

 He needs two-thirds of parliament's MPs to amend the constitution and seal the deal.

-But the Social Democrat premier's coalition, backed by parties representing ethnic Albanians -- who make up around a quarter of the country's 2.1 million population -- doesn't have enough votes.
+But the Social Democrat premier's coalition, backed by parties representing ethnic Albanians -- who make up around a quarter of the country's 2.1 million population -- does not have enough votes.

-He will need to get the support of around a dozen deputies from the rightwing opposition VMRO-DPMNE party, which has campaigned vehemently against the change.
+He will need to get the support of around a dozen deputies from the rightwing opposition VMRO-DPMNE party, who boycotted the referendum.

 Ever since its small neighbour proclaimed independence in 1991, Greece has maintained that the word Macedonia can only apply to its own northern province.